MicrosoftDocs/EMDocs/microsoft-365-enterprise/microsoft-365-policies-configurations.md

 Corporate-owned devices are required to be managed by Intune or domain-joined to apply additional protections and control.
 Depending on data sensitivity, your organization may choose to not allow BYOD for specific user populations or specific apps.

-## Learn more
-Use the following link to learn more about Microsoft 365 Enterprise policy recommendations and deployment configurations:

-[Secure email policies and configurations](secure-email-recommended-policies.md).
-This article describes recommended policies to help you secure organizational email and email clients that support Modern Authentication and Conditional Access.

 ## Next steps

  [Deploy common identity and device access policies](identity-access-policies.md)